-We have created guidelines to improve and maintain your overall health, which in turn will increase, improve, and maintain your sexual health.
+We have created guidelines to help you improve and maintain your overall health, which in turn can help to improve your sexual health.

 - Healthy Diet: Eat a variety of foods, including fruits, vegetables, protein, fish, chicken, eggs, beans, lentils, tofu, tempeh, and grains.
 Monitor calorie intake and limit the amount of saturated fat you eat.
 You’ve probably heard this a thousand times, but a healthy diet greatly improves sexual and general health.

 - Physical Activity: Walk, ride a bike, jog, exercise, or do any other physical activity you enjoy.
 Start small and work up to a total of 30 minutes every day (or 60 minutes for four days a week).
-Always get approval from your physician before starting any exercise programs.
+It is recommended that you get approval from your physician before starting any exercise programs.

 - Healthy Weight: Balance the number of calories you eat with the number you burn off during activities.
 Always watch portion size.
 Have your BMI (body mass index) screened and know your ideal weight goals.
 We can check you BMI anytime free of charge.